Skip to navigation Skip to content

 • going to an agreement country that covers DSP

-Service Officers must inform the customer:
+Staff must tell the customer:

 Note: a customer who is manifestly eligible for DSP does not need to undergo a full medical assessment.